jraska/modules-graph-assert/README.md

 # Module Graph Assert
-Gradle plugin to keep your modules graph healthy and lean.
+A Gradle plugin that helps keep your module graph healthy and lean.

 [![CircleCI](https://circleci.com/gh/jraska/modules-graph-assert.svg?style=svg)](https://circleci.com/gh/jraska/modules-graph-assert)
 [![Gradle Pugin](https://img.shields.io/badge/Gradle-Plugin-green)](https://plugins.gradle.org/plugin/com.jraska.module.graph.assertion)

 <img width="1281" alt="example_graph" src="https://user-images.githubusercontent.com/6277721/70832705-18980e00-1df6-11ea-8b78-fc07ba570a2b.png">

-## Why modules dependency structure matters
+## Why the module dependency structure matters
-- Modules structure highly affects build speeds.
+- Build speeds can be very dependent on the structure of your module graph.
 - Modules separate logical units and enforce proper dependencies.
-- Module graph can silently degenerate into structure similar to list.
+- The module graph can silently degenerate into a list-like structure.
 - Breaking problematic module dependencies can be very difficult, it is cheaper to prevent them.
-- Murphy's law of dependencies: "Whetever they can access, they will access." - If not enforced, undesirable module dependencies will appear.
+- If not enforced, undesirable module dependencies will appear.
+Murphy's law of dependencies: "Whatever they can access, they will access."

 ## What we can enforce
-- This plugin allows simple way how to define rules, which will be verified with task `assertModulesGraph` as part of `check` Gradle task.
+- The plugin provides a simple way for defining rules, which will be verified with the task `assertModulesGraph` as part of the `check` task.
-- **Regex** on module names is used for matching **module names**.
+- Match module names using regular expressions.
-- `moduleLayers = [":feature:\\S*", ":lib\\S*", ":core\\S*"]` can define order of layers from the top.
+- Define the order of layers from the top.
+  - `moduleLayers = [":feature:\\S*", ":lib\\S*", ":core\\S*"]`
-Modules cannot be dependent within layer and dependencies cannot go against the direction of layers.
-Any module with `:feature:` prefix cannot depend on other with `:feature:` prefix. `:lib` prefixed module cannot depend on `:feature:` etc. If there are allowed exceptions you can use `moduleLayersExclude = [":feature-about -> :feature-legacy-about"]`
+  - Modules cannot be dependent within a layer and dependencies cannot go against the direction of the layers.
+  - Any module with `:feature:` prefix cannot depend on another with `:feature:` prefix.
+  - `:lib` prefixed module cannot depend on a `:feature:` etc.
+  - If there are allowed exceptions you can use `moduleLayersExclude = [":feature-about -> :feature-legacy-about"]`
 - `restricted [':feature-[a-z]* -X> :forbidden-to-depend-on']` helps us to define custom rules by using `regex -X> regex` signature.
-- `maxHeight = 4` Can verify that [height of modules tree](https://stackoverflow.com/questions/2603692/what-is-the-difference-between-tree-depth-and-height) with a root in the module will not exceed 4.
-Tree height is a good metric to prevent module tree degeneration into list.
+- `maxHeight = 4` can verify that the [height of the modules tree](https://stackoverflow.com/questions/2603692/what-is-the-difference-between-tree-depth-and-height) with a root in the module will not exceed 4.
+Tree height is a good metric to prevent module tree degeneration into a list.

 ## Usage
 ```groovy